automl/tabpfn-client/README.md

-# Free Client for the Updated TabPFN
+# Alpha Client for the Updated TabPFN

 This is an alpha family and friends service, so please do not expect this to never be down or run into errors.
 We did test it though and can say that it seems to work fine in the settings that we tried.

+PLEASE DO NOT SHARE THIS REPOSITORY at this point outside of the NeurIPS Tabular Representation workshop.

 ### What model is behind the API?